nvco/slide-puzzle-web/context/development.md

 - Important user-facing information can be added to relevant context files

 ### Branch Strategy
-- `main`: Production-ready code
+- `main`: Production-ready code that auto-deploys to GitHub Pages
 - Feature branches for new functionality
-- Test thoroughly before merging
+- Test thoroughly before merging to main
+- Pull request reviews recommended for major changes

+### Push Strategy
+- Developers handle `git push` manually to save resources
+- Assistant creates commits but doesn't push automatically
+- Each push to main triggers automatic GitHub Pages deployment